Water News

 USGS Releases Oil and Gas Assessment for the Bakken and Three Forks Formations of Montana and North Dakota

-The USGS has completed an oil and gas estimate for the Bakken and Three Forks Formations in the Williston Basin of Montana and North Dakota.
+[ad_1] The USGS has completed an oil and gas estimate for the Bakken and Three Forks Formations in the Williston Basin of Montana and North Dakota.
 The estimate includes 4.3 billion barrels of unconventional oil and 4.9 trillion cubic feet of unconventional natural gas in the two formations.
-This assessment updates the 2013 USGS assessment of …
+This assessment updates the 2013 USGS assessment …

 Read moreUSGS Releases Oil and Gas Assessment for the Bakken and Three Forks Formations of Montana and North Dakota